LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ### Visualize the lasso
 At these point, we can already create the lasso with the mouse.
 However we have no feedback as to how it actually look.
 To draw the lasso, I choose the easiest way of using a Line Renderer.

-First, declare and initialize the necessary variables.
+Back to the UGUILassoSelector class, lets declare and initialize the necessary variables.
 Make sure to include the `[SerializeField]` attribute so we can assign them in the Unity Inspector.
-As the line render would appear on screen, we also need a reference to the camera that we're drawing from.
+As the Line Renderer should match the cursor on screen, we also need a reference to the camera that we're drawing from.

 ``` csharp
 // UGUILassoSelector.cs